MLS transfer news: Nashville 'fits perfect' for new designated player Hany Mukhtar | Goal.com

 Nashville SC's roster continues to take shape, with the 2020 MLS expansion franchise landing Brondby's Hany Mukhtar as its first designated player.

-The 24-year-old will continue to play with the Swedish side until January when he will make the transition to the MLS side.
+The 24-year-old will continue to play with the Swedish side until January when he will make the transition to MLS.

 Mukhtar becomes the sixth player signed with two others, Aníbal Godoy and winger David Accam, finishing out the current MLS season with their respective teams before joining up.